cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Policy.md

 **A RESOLUTION INDICATING THE INTENT OF THE CITY TO CREATE AN OPEN GOVERNMENT BY ENCOURAGING THE USE OF OPEN SOURCE SYSTEMS AND ENSURING OPEN ACCESS TO PUBLIC DATA**

-**WHEREAS,** the City of Chattanooga is committed to using technology to foster open, transparent, and accessible government; and
+**WHEREAS,** the City of Chattanooga is committed to using technology to foster open, transparent, valuable, and accessible government; and

 **WHEREAS,** by sharing data freely, the City of Chattanooga seeks to develop opportunities for economic development, commerce, increased investment and civic engagement; and